 Do your research

 A simple Google search of your destination can reveal a lot of essential safety facts.
-Consult the State Department to receive travel alerts and requirements.
+You may also want to consider using the Route4Me map routing software to help map out your route and plan your trip.
+Route4Me is a great tool that can help you plan out the best and safest route for your trip..
 Read up on travel blogs that can reveal areas to avoid and hidden gems worth a visit.
 Don’t forget to check up on your destination a few weeks ahead to check on the weather and current events.

 Traveling the world should be a thrilling experience you look back on for years to come.
 With this guide, you can ensure a safe vacation free of anxiety.